dasta400/dzOS/README.md

 * **help**: shows a list of some commands, with a short description and usage example.
 * **run _[address]_**: moves the CPU Program Counter (PC) to the specified RAM address, so that the CPU starts executing whatever code finds in there.
 * **crc16 _[address_start]_,_[address_end]_**: Generates and prints a 16-bit cyclic redundancy check (CRC) based on the IBM Binary Synchronous Communications protocol (BSC or Bisync), for the bytes between start and end address.
 * **reset**: resets the system.
 It's effectively the same as pressing the reset button on the side of the computer.
-The contents of RAM are notr cleared.
-So it some cases it's safe to reset the computer and continue work when it was left.
+The contents of RAM are not cleared.
+Note that in both cases, reset by button or reset by this command, the [ASMDC](https://github.com/dasta400/ASMDC) is not reset.
 * **halt**: halts the system.
 Tells [ASMDC](https://github.com/dasta400/ASMDC) to close the image files, and puts the computer in the state of HALT.

 ### Disk commands